 UI Benefits Amount

 The calculation of weekly benefit amount takes in various components into consideration.
-You can now find out what could your weekly benefit amount using the benefits calculator.
+You can now find out what your weekly benefit amount is using the benefits calculator.

 Find out the approximate weekly benefit amount you may receive using the calculator below: